ShubhangiShrestha/Javascript30/Drum_Kit/readme.txt

 This is a projet made using html,css,javascript.
-It is a web page that contaings different sound of a drum kit.
-On clicking you can here it.
+It is a web page that contains different sound of a drum kit.
+By pressing that key ,You can hear the sound.